 Sports & Muslim Ethics

-As always, a Muslim man and woman is required to dress appropriately while exercising.
-They must sure to cover their awra (nakedness) and to not wear revealing and tight clothing like spandex.
+As always, Muslim men and women are required to dress appropriately while exercising.
+They must make sure to cover their awra (nakedness) and to not wear revealing and tight clothing like spandex.

 In terms of unlawful sports, boxing is not lawful because a Muslim should not hit people in the face for sport.